Passion4film/Milestone-Project-3/README.md

 - Object id
 - category_name - which has to match an option from the categories list
 - recipe_name - a string created by the user
-- ingredients_measurements - which is an array with the ingredients nested inside, therefore they are displayed to the site individually with bulletpoints.
+- ingredients_measurements - which is an array with the ingredients nested inside, therefore they are displayed to the site on individual lines for easier viewing.
-- preparation_steps - the same as above - an array with the steps nested inside and they also show individually with bullet points.
+- preparation_steps - the same as above - an array with the steps nested inside and they also show individually - but I have the jinja index loop with them so they display as a numbered list of steps needed to create the recipe.
 - time - the bake time and temp stored as a string
 - is_vegan - this is a check-box and the default is "off" - the user can change to "on" by sliding the check-box to indicate the recipe is suitable for Vegans.
 - recipe_img - is the string of the url the user submitted for the recipe image.